thoth-station/core/docs/adr/0004-naming-convention-images.md

 * `odh-{application}`
 * `curated-stack-{application}`

-These names are for the core repository name, then `overlays` will allow for combinations of libraries based on other criteria, for example `ml_framework`:
+These names are for the core repository name, then `overlays` will allow for combinations of libraries based on other criteria, for example `ml_framework` or `hardware`:

     `odh-nlp`
-    ├── overlays                    # Overlays structure for builds │   ├── odh-nlp-tensorflow          # NLP image with TensorFlow ML framework │   ├── odh-nlp-pytorch             # NLP image with Pytorch ML framework │   └── odh-nlp-scikit-learn        # NLP image with Scikit-learn ML framework └── ...
+    ├── overlays                    # Overlays structure for builds │   ├── odh-nlp-tensorflow          # NLP image with TensorFlow ML framework │   ├── odh-nlp-tensorflow-gpu      # NLP image with TensorFlow ML framework for GPU │   ├── odh-nlp-pytorch             # NLP image with Pytorch ML framework │   ├── odh-nlp-pytorch-gpu         # NLP image with Pytorch ML framework for GPU │   └── odh-nlp-scikit-learn        # NLP image with Scikit-learn ML framework └── ...